 Heart Attack Symptoms in Women

 According to the Office on Women’s Health, only half of women actually experience chest pain when having a heart attack.
 Instead, they have some of the less obvious symptoms, such as heartburn, fainting, extreme nausea, exhaustion, dizziness, and pressure in the stomach, lower chest, or back.
-“These heart attacks are sometimes referred to as silent heart attacks because they often go under the radar due to the lack of obvious symptoms,” says Thomas Campbell, MD, physician at St. Joseph Health Primary Care University Drive.
+“These heart attacks are sometimes referred to as silent heart attacks because they often go under the radar due to the lack of obvious symptoms,” says Thomas Campbell, MD, physician at St. Joseph Health Primary Care South College Station.
 If you experience any number of these symptoms, call 911 and seek emergency medical care immediately.

 What to Do